babelshift/mq2-tips/README.md

 Before you go crazy downloading all sorts of extra plugins and researching how to write macros, I would highly suggest just running the vanilla release of MQ2 with your EverQuest client to ensure things are going to work as you expect.

-1. If you want to multi-box, launch `EQBCS2.exe` to start the chat server between your characters.
+1. If you want to multi-box, launch `EQBCS2.exe` (sometimes also known as `EQBCServer.exe`, `EQBCS.exe`, and `MQ2EQBCS.exe`) to start the chat server between your characters.
 This will start a console that should contain something like this:

    ```shell
    EQ Box Chat Server 10.12.18